Dubbelewe Lake Fire Tower

 North of Elliot Lake & East of Portelance Lake

-This 'top-of-the-tower' view reveals the true devastation that was caused by the massive 1948 Mississagi Fire.
+This 'top-of-the-tower' view reveals the true devastation that was caused by the massive 1948 Mississagi Fire and the 1955 Portelance Lake Fire.
 Tall White Pine continue to stand today, however, in pure black form as burnt matchsticks pointing to the sky, while newer green growth is attempting to blend in and around while catching up to some of the heights of the once former greats.

 The day we visited this tower was a day without the camera.
 The road going in, branches off just east of Portelance Lake and is passable by ATV.
 Our elevation was in the area of approximately 1845' and a view from the top of the tower shows there are no other towers to see on the horizon (unless you have binoculars).
 The closest Fire Lookout tower is 22 kilometres to the east / north -east, which is the 'River aux Sables' Tower.
 (Map below)